-Persons served will be encouraged to fully participate in the process of medication administration of their abilities, unless otherwise noted in the Support Plan and/or Support Plan Addendum.
+Persons served will be encouraged to participate in the process of medication administration to the fullest extent of their abilities, unless otherwise noted in the Support Plan and/or Support Plan Addendum.
 The following procedures contain information on medication-related services for the administration of medication as well as the assistance staff may provide to a person who self-administers their own medication.